 The Urban Country‘s mission is simple.
-We publish 2-3 quality articles per week to advocate for using bicycles as transportation in North America to improve our cities, our people, and the world.
+We publish quality articles (we hope) to advocate for using bicycles as transportation in North America to improve our cities, our people, and the world.

 The Urban Country is for people who are tired of being herded like cattle and who are looking for a more efficient, stylish, healthy and fun way to get around the city.
 People who ride bicycles are tired of subsidizing motorists while being treated as second-class citizens in North America.